 We like to get a ham - spiral sliced makes it even easier!
 Make salads ahead: egg salad, chicken salad, jello salad, whatever.
 Olives and pickles offer picnic flair.
 Have nice bread and special condiments of all sorts.
 If you're inviting people, ask them to bring their favorite picnic dish.
 Easter just shouts for cold dishes.
 It's Spring!

 Little details will transform your meal from a regular repast to a festive feast!
 Make a butter lamb.
 It's super easy.
 You get a lamb-shaped chocolate mold, shove some softened butter in and refrigerate.
-You could probably find a clay or wood mold at a swanky store for a fortune, but just get one of these cheap, plastic molds here on my Amazon Affiliate link!
+You could probably find a clay or wood mold at a swanky store for a fortune, but just get one of these cheap, plastic molds at Amazon (just put in "chocolate lamb mold")!
 This little guy will steal the show.
 You might need to supply extra butter on the table because no one will want to dig into the Paschal Lamb, but assure them that if they eat his flesh, not only will they have his life in them, but he will not be diminished - because you can pop him back into the mold with more butter and he will be made new again!

 Roll out the traditions!
 Feast days are a time for tradition.
 Do you do Easter baskets?
 We sort of do, but simpler.
 We do a family basket.
 This is where all the chocolate will be found.
 Also religious items like holy cards.
 Easter is not a time when my children expect gifts, so I have kept this aspect small.
 In fact, the Easter basket is largely a centerpiece and repository for chocolate.

 |An Easter basket at our house.|